ogmaresca/eks-auth-iam-groups/Readme.md

 # eks-auth-iam-groups

 Inspired by [iam-eks-user-mapper](https://github.com/ygrene/iam-eks-user-mapper).
-This project aims to allow mapping multiple groups in the auth map, as well as control the polling rate.
+This project aims to allow mapping multiple groups in the auth map, as well as control the scheduling rate.

 # Installation